aorael/CP1404practicals/prac_10/README.md

 ### What have you learned from doing code reviews of other people?

 I learnt that there are other methods to do certain things, either its simpler or more complex.
+Other things I learned from reviewing codes are writing docstrings under the functions/methods, declaring constants as well as refactoring.

 Provide proper Markdown links (not bare URLs) to two (2) PRs that show you doing good code reviews for any of the past